ibm-cloud-docs/logs-router/about-v3.md

 ## Concepts
 {: #about-v3-concepts}

 Before you can start configuring and using the {{site.data.keyword.logs_routing_full_notm}} service, you must configure the primary metadata location, and optionally the backup metadata location in the account settings.
-Next, you can define the destinations and rules that define how platform logs are routed in your the {{site.data.keyword.cloud_notm}} account.
+Next, you can define the destinations and rules that define how platform logs are routed in your {{site.data.keyword.cloud_notm}} account.

 The {{site.data.keyword.logs_routing_full_notm}} service uses two core concepts:
 - `Target`